Exam Policies and Procedures

 Assessment of Examinations and Examiners

-As part of its commitment to Quality Assurance The Royal College of Surgeons of Edinburgh regularly reviews the structure of its examinations and how these are conducted as well as assessing the examiners to make sure that they are all following proper practices and examining to the same standard.
+As part of its commitment to Quality Assurance, the Royal College of Surgeons of Edinburgh regularly reviews the structure of its examinations and their conduct.
+This includes assessing examiners to ensure adherence to proper practices and uniform standards.

-For this reason when you come to the College for an examination you may find that there are appointed quality assurance assessors involved in the examination.
-You may also find that newly appointed examiners are present to observe the examination.
+Therefore, when you attend the College for an examination, you may find appointed quality assurance assessors involved.
+Additionally, newly appointed examiners may be present to observe the examination.

-Assessors and observers will be introduced to you by the examiners but it is important to realise that they will take no part in your examination.
-They are there to watch, listen to and report on the examiners and will not ask you any questions or comment on your response to any questions.
+These assessors and observers will be introduced to you by the examiners.
+It's important to note that they will not participate in your examination.
+Their role is to observe, listen, and report on the examiners' conduct.
+They will not ask you any questions or comment on your responses to any questions.

 Plagiarism Policy

-The malpractice policy relating to each individual examination can be found under the information on diets for that examination.
+The malpractice policy specific to each examination can be found in the information pertaining to that examination diet.

 Download: Plagiarism Statement